bobbingwide/oik-widget-cache/readme.txt

 New plugin, available from GitHub

 == Changelog ==
+= 0.0.3 =
+* Changed: Support PHP 8.1 and PHP 8.2 #4
+* Tested: With WordPress 6.4-beta3 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2

 = 0.0.2 =
 * Tested: With WordPress 5.6-RC2 and WordPress Multi Site
 * Tested: With PHP 7.4